Chapter 3.45

 (b) The term “business firm” does not include homeowners associations as defined by the Internal Revenue Code, Section 528.

-(4) “Full-time employee” means an employee of a zone establishment and who works at least 35 hours per week during the business firm’s weekly payroll period, or two or more individuals who together share the same job position and together work 35 hours per week during the business firm’s weekly payroll period for that one position, provided the time worked totals at least 1,750 hours during the business firm’s taxable year.
-The term “full-time employee” does not include a partner member or shareholder in the new business firm or an unpaid volunteer worker or the immediate family of any partner, member or shareholder in the new business firm.
+(4) “Full-time employee” means an employee of a zone establishment who works at least 35 hours per week during the business firm’s weekly payroll period, or two or more individuals who together share the same job position and together work 35 hours per week during the business firm’s weekly payroll period for that one position, provided the time worked totals at least 1,750 hours during the business firm’s taxable year.
+The term “full-time employee” does not include a partner member or shareholder in the new business firm or an unpaid volunteer worker.

-(1) Any business firm which makes repairs, renovations or other structural or interior improvements to the industrial or commercial property owned by it in the enterprise zone, by increasing the assessed value of the property by at least 40 percent, shall receive a five-year deferral of increased assessment of property value for real estate tax purposes with respect to such improvements.
+(1) Any business firm or property owner who makes repairs, renovations or other structural or interior improvements to their industrial or commercial property in the enterprise zone, increasing the assessed value of the property by at least 40 percent, shall receive a five-year deferral of increased assessment of property value for real estate tax purposes with respect to such improvements.

-(3) No business firm shall be eligible for the deferral provided hereunder unless:
+(3) No business firm or property owner shall be eligible for the deferral provided hereunder unless:

 (a) The required building permits have been obtained;

-(b) The business firm is in good standing;
+(b) The business firm or property owner is in good standing;

 (c) The city assessor has verified in writing to the Staunton enterprise zone administrator that the requirement to increase the assessed value by at least 40 percent has been satisfied; and